vishaltak/gitlab-development-kit/doc/advanced.md

 ## macOS

-GDK supports macOS 10.13 (High Sierra) and later.
+GDK supports macOS 10.14 (Mojave) and later.
 To install dependencies for macOS:

 1. [Install](https://brew.sh) Homebrew to get access to the `brew` command for package management.
 1. Clone the [`gitlab-development-kit` project](https://gitlab.com/gitlab-org/gitlab-development-kit)